ISUgenomics/bioinformatics-workbook/_pages/About.md

 Cost to sequence a human genome using a logarithmic scale on the y-axis and year on the x-axis.
 For more information about this figure see [www.genome.gov](https://www.genome.gov/sequencingcostsdata/)

+## Acknowledgements

+Some of the funding to produce this workbook was provided by a joint collaboration between Iowa State University and resources provided by the SCINet project of the USDA Agricultural Research Service, ARS project number 0500-00093-001-00-D.

 [Table of contents](https://isugenomics.github.io/bioinformatics-workbook/)